doerlbh/MiniVox/README.md

 ## Acknowledgements

 The CNN pretrained model was accessed from https://github.com/a-nagrani/VGGVox.
-We modify many of the original files and included our comparison.
+We modified many of the original files and included our comparison.